 A lifelong practitioner of Yoga, Yvonne has studied with many different teachers in several different styles and schools of Yoga.
 She has taught various student groups from young children, teenagers, pre and post-natal, prison groups as well as general classes for both beginner and intermediate students.
 Realising that no two students were the same and that each individual needed their own practice Yvonne trained in Yoga Therapy with the Yoga Biomedical Trust/Life Centre in London with links to the Kaivalyadhama Yoga Therapy Institute in Mumbai through the teachings of its past Director, Shrikrishna Bhushan Tengshe.
 Currently practising as a Yoga Therapist in Scotland, working with individuals with many different conditions as well as 1:1 with general students to help build practices to suit their individual needs.
 The teachings of Shrikrishna are the backdrop for all Yvonne’s teaching and therapy work.
-Yvonne also runs monthly, one day workshops on specific areas of the body/mind in both Edinburgh and Glasgow and is a tutor on the Yoga Scotland Teacher Training Course.
+Yvonne also runs monthly, one day workshops on specific areas of the body/mind in both Edinburgh and Glasgow.

 John McLennan (Anatomy and Physiology tutor):